turingschool-projects/kwk-level3-swift/sessions/playgrounds/commands_and_functions.markdown

 ## Learning Goals

+* Students will practice using the Swift Playground tool
+* Students will learn to combine a small set of instructions into complex patterns
+* Students will practice following the execution of code to find and fix bugs

 ## Plan

 In this session you'll work through a few introductory tutorials in the Swift Playgrounds.
 You have about one hour of work time.